 And I could go on forever, songs of summer include Bad, Bad Leroy Brown (Jim Croce - 1972), Jessie's Girl (Rick Springfield - 1981), Papa Don't Preach (Madonna - 1986) and Macarena (Los Del Rio - 1996).
 YES.
 The MACARENA is a summer song!

 And new music you ask?
 Old music isn't your jam?
-Crazy in Love by Beyonce (2003) and I Kissed a Girl by Katy Perry (2008) in the 2010's and Call Me Maybe by Carly Rae Jepsen (2012) and One Dance by Drake (2016) were all the top songs of their respective summers.
+Crazy in Love by Beyonce (2003), I Kissed a Girl by Katy Perry (2008), Call Me Maybe by Carly Rae Jepsen (2012) and One Dance by Drake (2016) were all the top songs of their respective summers.

 So I guess my point is, the music you listen to this summer is important.
 The music you love and sing along to, gets hung up on a wall among the greatest of the greats.
 Summer music is a cultural staple whether or not you want to realize it.

 My picks for this year's summer song?
 Well, it's probably not even out yet but I've got my fingers crossed the Jonas Brothers will pull something out of their back pocket and bring back the era of bands.
 One can always dream.